JohnAlexCO/hextime/README.md

 ## Standalone Usage

+`hexclock` will open a graphical window that displays the current date and time.

-`hextime` will just print the current local time.
+`hextime` will just print the current local time in the terminal.

 `hextime hh mm ss` will print the given regular time as hextime.